 Most foods contain protein, but some contain more than others.
 There are seven primary types of protein supplement, these being whey, casein, soy, pea, hemp, brown rice, and egg.
 The composition and source of these vary, as does their cost and rate of absorption.
 Whey is the fastest acting protein supplement, and casein is the slowest.

-While there is no conclusive evidence that proteins which are absorbed into the bloodstream quickly are better for muscle gain, many bodybuilders say that the digestion rate of proteins influences how tissue including muscle, skin, and nails is broken down and rebuilt.
+There is no conclusive evidence that proteins which are absorbed into the bloodstream quickly are better for muscle gain.
+However, many bodybuilders say that the digestion rate of proteins influences how tissue, including muscle, skin, and nails, is broken down and rebuilt.

 An excellent source of both essential and non-essential amino acids, being sourced from dairy, it contains lactose.
 While the amount is very small and it doesn’t usually cause a problem, this is something to be aware of if you are lactose-intolerant.

 One of the most popular and highly-rated whey protein supplements is Optimum Nutrition Gold Standard 100% Whey Protein Powder.
 Suitable for vegetarians and vegans, it is gluten-free.
 Each serving contains 24 grams of whey protein, 5.5 grams of naturally occurring BCAAs, and 4 grams of naturally occurring glutamine.

 This attribute can help you to feel full for longer between meals.
 However, according to many in the fitness industry, whey protein with its quick absorption rate is the better choice for muscle building.

 Soy protein originates from plants, which makes it suitable for vegetarians and vegans.
 It is faster to digest than casein, but not as fast as whey.
 Containing almost zero fat and cholesterol, it is considered to be heart-healthy.

 Being sourced from yellow split peas, pea protein is suitable for vegetarians and vegans.
 It is low in cysteine and methionine, and while it is slower to absorb than whey protein, some studies indicate that it is just as effective.